 Q: When will Winter Session begin and end?

-A: In 2018, winter classes will begin January 3 and end January 18.
+A: In 2019, winter classes will begin January 2 and end January 17.
+Final exams will take place on January 18.
 For past, present and future academic calendars, please click here.

 Q: When can I begin registering for winter classes?

 A: Registration for Winter Session 2019 begins October 16, 2018.
 The last days to add a class is January 7, 2019.
 For past, present, and future academic calendars, please click here.